Last Updated August 11th, 2022 at 09:01 am by Lisa

 Ingredients

-- 10 lemons organic preferred
+- 10 lemons organic preferred, Regular or Meyer Lemons

 - 4 cups vodka high-quality like Grey Goose